ahelland/ADFSMFAAdapters/README.md

 ### Description

 This solution contains Custom Authentication Providers for ADFS.
 They are tested against ADFS 2016.

+They should work with Windows Server 2012 R2 as well, but the Microsoft.IdentityServer.Web.dll files in this repo will not work!
+They are from Windows Server 2016, so they will confuse your server if your operating system is at a lower build.
+You can find your build specific files in the _C:\Windows\ADFS\_ directory of your ADFS Server.

 ## Register MFA Adapter ##
-Copy the dll to your ADFS server.
+Copy the dlls to your ADFS server.
-Run the following script to install a custom adapter (using "dummy names and paths"):
+Run the following scripts below to install a custom adapter (using "dummy names and paths").
+These are the generic approach for performing the tasks; the adapter specific scripts are in their respective readme files.

 #### Gacutil Approach ####
 ```